axelarnetwork/axelar-gmp-sdk-solidity/contracts/gateway/INTEGRATION.md

 ## Upgradability

 The gateway contract is designed to be upgradable.
 The owner can upgrade the contract to a new version by calling the `upgrade` function.
 The new contract address is passed as an argument to the function.
 The new contract must be compatible with the existing storage layout.
-The gateway owner is expected to be the [governance contract](../governance/InterchainGovernance.sol) that can trigger upgrades by receiving GMP calls.
+The gateway owner is expected to be the [governance contract](../governance/AxelarServiceGovernance.sol) that can trigger upgrades by receiving GMP calls.
 The implementation of the upgrade method is expected to vary for non-EVM chains.

+## Signer rotation delay

+The auth mechanism of the gateway contract tracks the recent list of signers that were active.
+This allows a recent signer set to recover the gateway in the event of a compromise of the latest signer set, or a bug in the gateway or Amplifier that allows rotating to a malicious signer set.
+To prevent the gateway contract from being lost by successive malicious rotations, a minimum delay is enforced between signer rotations (e.g. 1 day).
+This allows the decentralized governance to step in to react to any issues (for e.g. upgrade the gateway).

+Since the governance makes use of Axelar GMP calls as well, a compromised signer set, or exploit could potentially issue a governance proposal as well.
+Governance also has a timelock by default which makes reacting to issues slow.
+Hence, a gateway `operator` can be elected by governance that can collaborate with Axelar governance to bypass signer rotation and governance delays in emergencies.
+The operator can't perform these actions by itself.
+It still requires that signers have signed off on the action.
+This mechanism is useful as it's more unlikely that both the Axelar gateway/governance and the operator have been compromised at the same time.

 ## Testing

 Unit tests for the gateway can be found [here](../../test/gateway/AxelarAmplifierGateway.js) to use as reference for the implementation for another chain.
-Other than standard testing practices like code coverage, Axelar Amplifier devnet e2e testing framework will support adding connectors for different chains.
+Other than standard testing practices like unit tests, code coverage, Axelar Amplifier devnet e2e testing framework will support adding connectors for different chains.
 More details to come.